 Given these simple facts it seems odd that deforestation does not get a single mention.

 63% of financial institutions do not have a published deforestation policy

 However, the recent Forest 500 report by Global Canopy highlights why deforestation may have been missed.
-It seems that Blackrock does not have a policy on deforestation.
+Blackrock does not have a policy on deforestation.

 Unfortunately, Blackrock is not alone.
-63% of the 150 financial institutions assessed in the Forest 500 report do not have any deforestation policies and 81% (122/150) have not published an overarching deforestation policy covering all four high deforestation risk commodity groups (beef, soy, palm oil, and timber).
+63% of the 150 financial institutions assessed in the Forest 500 report do not have any deforestation policies and 81% (122/150) have not published a deforestation policy covering all four high deforestation risk commodity groups (beef, soy, palm oil, and timber).